Dual Audio On Samsung Galaxy After Android 10 Update - Play Music On 2 Bluetooth Devices

-If you have recently updated your Samsung Galaxy phone with Android 10 based One UI 2.0 or more recently to One UI 3.0 based on Android 11 , then you might have been struggling to play music from your Samsung Galaxy phone on multiple Bluetooth headphones or Speakers simultaneously as the Samsung has removed the Dual Audio feature available on older Android versions with Android 10(Q) update and has replaced it with Samsung's Media and Devices App.
+If you have recently updated your Samsung Galaxy phone with Android 10 based One UI 2.0 or more recently to One UI 3.0 based on Android 11 , then you might have been struggling to play music from your Samsung Galaxy phone on multiple Bluetooth headphones or Speakers simultaneously.
+This is because Samsung has removed the Dual Audio feature available on older Android versions with Android 10(Q) update and has replaced it with Samsung's Media and Devices App.

-The Samsung Media and devices App is available in your Samsung Galaxy Quick Panel layout and is easily accessible now in One UI 2.0 as compared to the Dual Audio Feature present in the One UI 1.0 on previous Android versions.
+The Samsung Media and devices App is available in your Samsung Galaxy Quick Panel layout and is easily accessible in One UI 2.0 and even better designed in One UI 3.0.

-Samsung Dual Audio feature is replaced by Media and Devices app on Android 10 in below Samsung Galaxy devices.
+Samsung Dual Audio feature is replaced by Media and Devices app on Android 10 and Android 11 in below Samsung Galaxy devices.